nameer-rizvi/scrapefrom/README.md

 # scrapefrom

-scrapefrom is a webscraper that can be used to get data from any publicly accessible html webpage.
+scrapefrom is a webscraper that can be used to fetch data from any URL.

 ## Installation